UPPMAX/programming_formalisms/docs/project/issues.md

 For the learners' project:

-- create at least one issue for things that you think need to be done.
+- create at least one issue for things that you think need to be done, based on the design document.
   Assign yourself to one issue

 !!! note "Duplicates"